landro/TesTcl/README.md

  - Run tests against JTcl since the custom iRule extensions have only been implemented to that Tcl implementations
     - Run _examples.sh_ and _tests.sh_ or their Windows equivalents, and verify output
  - Please follow existing coding style and indentation (2 spaces for tabs)
- - Add new example or test if appropriate
+ - Add new example or test when appropriate
  - Add or update documentation when necessary and make sure it is correct (as in test it)

 ## License